When I Knew I Needed to Divorce My Husband, According to 8 Women

-Knowing when to walk away from a marriage and leave your husband is at least as hard as knowing when to commit or to keep working at a relationship.
-Filing for divorce is a huge and difficult decision, but leaving a marriage can sometimes be the only path forward.
+Knowing when to walk away from a marriage and leave your husband or wife is at least as hard as knowing when to commit or to keep working at a relationship.
+Deciding to divorce your husband or wife is a huge and difficult decision, but leaving a marriage can sometimes be the only path forward.

 I ended up leaving after not just one pivotal thing, but all the little things that led up to it.
 All the arguing that couldn’t be resolved; bad behavior that couldn’t be fixed.
 We were at an impasse, and that was when I started to consider leaving.
 I heard somewhere that the average woman thinks about leaving a marriage 10 times before they actually do.
 Basically, it just came to a day where I knew the situation had gotten way too bad for way too long.
 Way too long without anything being resolved.
 So I decided to leave. — Colleen, 54, Washington, D.C.